 Organizational Leadership (ORGL)

-ORGL 611 Personal Leadership
+ORGL 606 Personal and Visionary Leadership

 Semester Hours: 3